mweagle/circuit-breaker/README.md

 normal control flow:
-  - Breaker is in the *OPEN* state: The breaker has been tripped and all function calls made while in this state will fail-fast with a `CircuitBreakerError` indicating that state.
+  - Breaker is in the *OPEN* state: The breaker has been tripped and all function calls made while in this state will fail-fast with a `CircuitBreakerError` instance provided to the callback.
-  - Function timeout: A given call has timed out and the callback is being invoked with a `TimeoutError` instance indicating that outcome.
+  - Function timeout: A given call has timed out and the callback is invoked with a `TimeoutError` instance.
               *NOTE*: any results (or Errors) returned after a `TimeoutError` has been raised will be discarded.